 What to expect when taking Avastin

-Avastin is given intravenously, which means it is delivered directly into your bloodstream through an IV or a port.
+Avastin is given intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.
 The first dose of Avastin takes about 90 minutes, and your treatment team will monitor you to make sure you don’t have a bad reaction.
 After that, it only takes about 30 minutes to an hour to get the other doses of Avastin.
 Avastin is usually given every 2 weeks.

 Avastin side effects